The most useful amiibo for Breath of the Wild

 Guardian

 The Guardians are ancient machines created by the Sheikah, originally created to aid the Hyrulean army in the battle against Calamity Ganon.
-Unfortunately for the Kingdom of Hyrule, they lost control of the Guardians, and it cost them the war.
+Unfortunately for the Kingdom of Hyrule, they lost control of the Guardians, which cost them the war.
 Now, they sit dormant across the fields of Hyrule, waiting for something to kill.
 Guardians are some of the toughest enemies in Breath of the Wild, and they have an equally menacing Amiibo to match.

 Tapping this behemoth of an amiibo will drop a chest that will randomly drop Guardian Weapons and Shields.
 Even better, there's the chance that the quality of the drop will be above normal.
 Guardian gear is some of the best in the game.
 They have high offensive and defensive capabilities and have good durability.
-Even better, there's a chance that the guardian will drop rare items like Ancient Cores and Ancient Arrows.
+Even better, there's a chance that the Guardian will drop rare items like Ancient Cores and Ancient Arrows.

-The Guardian is easily on the best amiibos.
+The Guardian is easily one of the best amiibo.
 It's incredibly detailed and looks great on any shelf.
 The downside is that tracking this amiibo down can be difficult.
 If you can find it for a good price, I highly recommend scooping it up — if not to use, then to display.
 It looks so good!

 Pros:

-Note: Editor's Note: Some of the amiibo you see in this list are no longer in circulation and will be more difficult to track down and more expensive than the standard retail pricing for one of these amiibo figures.
-They also tend to go out of stock extremely quickly.
-You can also purchase used or imported amiibo.
-They are not region-locked.